-'Build all Navy ships in UK', says Corbyn
+Build all navy ships in UK, says Corbyn

 Speaking last month, Scotland's first minister Nicola Sturgeon told Holyrood that it would be a "blatant betrayal" if the work did not go to Scottish shipyards as "during the (independence) referendum, promises were made to those shipyards by the Tories".

-She added: "I argue that that work was promised to the Clyde and should definitely go to the Clyde".
+She added: "I argue that that work was promised to the Clyde and should definitely go to the Clyde."

-But it has been reported that the Clyde yards are not likely to bid for the contract as they are already at full capacity with the Type 26 work.
+However, it has been reported that the BAE yards on the Clyde are not likely to bid for the contract as they are already at full capacity with the Type 26 work.

+There have been suggestions that the Port Glasgow and Rosyth yards - owned by Ferguson Marine and Babcock respectively - could form part of any UK-based bid.

-On a visit to Govan, Mr Corbyn will say building the ships somewhere in the UK could secure more than 6,500 jobs - 1,800 of these in shipyards.
+On a visit to Govan, Mr Corbyn said building the ships somewhere in the UK could secure more than 6,500 jobs - 1,800 of these in shipyards.

-He will argue that workers in British shipyards "share a proud tradition - building the best ships in the world".
+He argued that workers in British shipyards "share a proud tradition - building the best ships in the world".

-But he will warn: "The Conservative government is trashing that tradition by offering up the Ministry of Defence's most recent contract for three new Fleet Solid Support Ships to overseas companies to build abroad.
+But he warned: "The Conservative government is trashing that tradition by offering up the Ministry of Defence's most recent contract for three new Fleet Solid Support Ships to overseas companies to build abroad.

 "This decision is wrong.
 Today we are calling on the government to guarantee that these three new ships for the Royal Fleet Auxiliary will be built in domestic shipyards.